njer1nj0r0ge236/IMDB-Top-1000-SQL/README.md

 ## Queries and Insights

-The .sql file below shows a summary of the key SQL queries and the insights obtained from them.
+The .sql file above shows a summary of the key SQL queries and the insights obtained from them.

 ## 📌 Usage
 Clone the repository: